Address: Upper Ground, London, SE1 9PX

 Theatre Previous Shows

-Past shows playing at the National Theatre - Dorfman Theatre:Evening At The Talk House
+Past shows that have played at the National Theatre - Dorfman Theatre include:Evening At The Talk House

 Husbands & Sons